 Calculating with Events

 The Calculator modal contains each row of your query.
-Query rows may contain a single event or a combination of events, event properties, and people properties.
+Query rows may contain a single event or a combination of events, event properties, and user properties.
 Drag and drop two rows into the top and bottom drop zones, then select an operation to use.

 For example, if you want to find how well an email campaign is converting into free trial starts, add both the “Email Link Clicked” and “Free Trial Start” events to the query builder.
 Then, open the Calculator tool and set “Free Trial Start” as your numerator and “Email Link Clicked” as your denominator.